Differential Machine Learning for 0DTE Options with Stochastic Volatility and Jumps: Bates model

 \section{Bates model}

-We work with the Bates stochastic-volatility jump-diffusion model, which combines a Heston-type variance process with Merton-style lognormal price jumps \cite{Merton1976,Heston1993,Bates1996}.
+We work with the Bates stochastic-volatility jump-diffusion (SVJD) model, which combines a Heston-type variance process with Merton-style lognormal price jumps \cite{Merton1976,Heston1993,Bates1996}.
+For brevity, we refer to this simply as the Bates model throughout the paper.
 Under the risk-neutral measure, let $S_t$ denote the underlying asset, $V_t$ the instantaneous variance, $r$ the risk-free rate, and $q$ the dividend.
 The dynamics are

 where $(W^S_t, W^V_t)$ is a two-dimensional Brownian motion with correlation $\rho$, $N_t$ is a Poisson process with intensity $\lambda$, and the jump sizes are i.i.d.\ with $Y \sim \mathcal{N}(\mu_J,\sigma_J^2)$.
 Here $\kappa$ is the variance mean-reversion speed in \eqref{eq:SDE-V} and $\kappa_J = \mathbb{E}[e^Y - 1] = \exp(\mu_J + \tfrac{1}{2}\sigma_J^2) - 1$.